metthunder/GestureSurf/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Flow of Files
+3. Flow of Files to run

 **collectData.py**
  → Collects gesture images and labels for training.

 **gestureSurf.py**
  → Trains the gesture recognition model using collected data and saves the model as `.pth` file.

 **controller.py**
  → Loads the trained model and uses live webcam feed to detect gestures and control the game.